Locksmith

 Can a Round cylinder Key for a wall safe be made without a key as a sample

-Asked by Nick Presher over 3 years ago
+Asked by Nick Presher over 4 years ago

 Depending on the cylinder, the pins/wafers should able to be removed from the cylinder and have it used the way you are asking.
 If it’s a cam lock like what you would see on a cabinet, they sell thumb turn style cam locks.

-Asked by QUESTION TO ALL over 4 years ago
+Asked by Kam about 4 years ago

-Asked by Mr. Smith over 4 years ago
+Asked by Adam over 4 years ago

 I bought a lock cylinder for a deadbolt today, and the cylinder tailpiece will not turn without the key inserted.
 Does that mean I bought the wrong type of cylinder and tailpiece or does installation make it so the tailpiece will turn via bolt?

-Asked by Ria about 4 years ago
+Asked by Ria over 4 years ago

 You should have just purchased a new deadbolt, it’s much easier for a homeowner rather than trying to replace the cylinder.
 It sounds like you purchased a rim cylinder.
 The tailpieces on rim cylinders only turn when the key is turned.
 Tubular deadbolts, such as residential, use what’s called a “lazy tailpiece”.
 It turns 180 degrees, or so, independently of the key.
 Depending on which brand and model your deadbolt is, chances are more than likely you can’t just replace the cylinder like you’re thinking anyway.
 I would highly recommend returning or discarding the cylinder, and just purchasing a replacement deadbolt instead.

-Asked by Jimmy over 4 years ago
+Asked by Sharbel about 5 years ago